looker-open-source/actions/docs/action_api.md

 - (optional) [Action Form Endpoint](#action-form-endpoint)

   If the action's definition specifies a form, Looker asks this endpoint for a form template to display to the user to configure the action (e.g. when using the action as a destination in the Schedule dialog).
 Since Looker will query this endpoint every time the form is displayed, it's possible to dynamically populate the form with custom user input fields.
 For example, for a chat application the form might have a drop-down that dynamically lists all the chat channels available at that moment.
 Or for an action that uses OAuth with the Google Analytics API, the form could dynamically list the web properties to which the current user has access.
+Form fields can also specify the "interactive" option in order to re-query the form endpoint upon changes by the end user.
+This allows implementation of faceted select options or branching logic.

-Each of these endpoints can optionally require [authentication](#authentication) from Looker via an auth token in the request headers.
+These endpoints can optionally require [authentication](#authentication) via a token sent in the request headers, in order to verify that the requests originate from an authorized Looker instance.
+Individual actions can also implement OAuth in order to securely authenticate end users to 3rd party services.

 ### Actions List Endpoint